 - Pencils (use to conduct or wand actions)

 - Printables (detailed above)

-Such a resource makes for a fantastic gift from the stake!
-Pass out binders and bags at a stake primary training meeting to each ward.
-What primary music leader or primary presidency wouldn’t love to instantly be prepared with some last minute singing time ideas?
+Such a resource makes for a fantastic gift!
+Pass out binders and bags at a stake Primary training meeting to each ward.
+What Primary music leader or Primary presidency wouldn’t love to instantly be prepared with some last minute singing time ideas?